Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Some of the mods will lower FPS (2-10) somewhat, if you are experiencing issues, you could lower your Graphic Settings from Ultra to High or lower as needed depending on your hardware constraints.

 Do not make maps larger than 10k if you are running on potato-grade hardware!
 Even if you are able to generate the map, the game could become corrupted after several hours into a playthrough.

 2. The latest version of Wabbajack.
+3. Wabbajack only recently added 7DtD compatability, so you must use the latest version or the game will not be available.

 https://www.wabbajack.org/